Part Two of an adventure to Eastern Turkey

 Fortunately, there was a hut out on the lake serving piping hot tea and mulled wine to counter the biting cold.
 Customers and troika drivers stood around a brazier warming themselves.
 A fire?
 On ice?
 Yes, the fire was on stilts to prevent the dangers of melting.

 Our horse was called Champion and the only way his handler could stop him bolting straight back to his cosy stable was to stuff his face into a nosebag full of oats!
 Clever horse.
-Worked that one to his advantage, don’t you think.
+Worked that one to his advantage, don’t you think?
 We three squeezed onto this tiny wooden sled while Celil sagely retired to the warmth of a nearby fish restaurant and off we went, trotting over the snow-covered ice.
-This was no marathon, thankfully, but a five minute scamper that left us rosy-cheeked and cold-bottomed from the bare wooden seats – but it was truly, truly wonderful.
+This was no marathon, thankfully, but a five-minute scamper that left us rosy-cheeked and cold-bottomed from the bare wooden seats – but it was truly, truly wonderful.
 On our return, Michelle joined Celil in the warm while Jan and I trotted back out to watch some ice fishing with two Turkish ladies, one of whom, astonishingly, was not wearing gloves.

 This guy wasn’t daft.
 This was ice fishing purely for the tourists.
 Two holes had been punched through the ice about 25 yards apart with the net strung between them.
 Our fisherman used a shovel to break the layer of ice that was readily skimming over the holes and pulled in his net.
 The gloveless Turkish lady helped.
 Her hands must have been perishing.
 Five or six fish were entangled in the mesh as the net emerged.
-The fisherman extricated one – which our companion promptly kissed – before returning the net down beneath the ice again – still loaded up with some pretty cheesed-off looking fish.
+The fisherman extricated one – which our companion promptly kissed – before returning the net down beneath the ice again – still loaded up with some pretty cheesed-off-looking fish.
 This meant the next group of tourists were guaranteed to see some caught in the net, a win-win situation for everyone.
-Except the fish.
+Except for the fish.

 We joined Michelle and Celil in the fish restaurant.
 I had meatballs.